Early Auto Loan Payoff Calculator

 With cars lasting longer, lenders are willing to make longer auto loans as well.
 Auto loans of five, six, even seven years are increasingly common – because the lender is confident the vehicle will keep running that long.

-Longer loans mean lower monthly car payments - which is important when you're looking at $25,000 or more for even a basic new vehicle.
-Or when a good used car can easily run $10,000.
-Longer loans mean a lower monthly payment and a more affordable vehicle.
+Longer loans mean lower monthly car payments, which is important when you're looking at $25,000 or more for even a basic new vehicle.
+A good used car can easily run $10,000 or more.

 Unfortunately, those affordable monthly payments cost you money over the long run.
 Interest charges pile up over time and with the way loan amortization works, each additional year you add means disproportionately higher interest costs over the life of the loan.

 So maybe you've bought a car with a long auto loan and now you're how much faster you could pay it off by paying a bit extra each month.
 Or maybe you're thinking about buying a vehicle with a long-term loan for the lower minimum payments, but actually intend to pay it off a year or two sooner and are wondering how much extra you'd have to kick in each month to do that.
 That way, you have some flexibility in case you're short of cash at some point.

-This Auto Loan Early Payoff Calculator can tell you how much faster you can pay off your loan by paying a bit extra every month.
+- FAQ: This Auto Loan Early Payoff Calculator can tell you how much faster you can pay off your loan by paying a bit extra every month.
 It's also easy to work the calculation in reverse to figure out how much extra you need to pay to shorten you loan by a certain length of time.
 It'll also tell you how much interest you can save over the life of the loan in the process.

-Using the Auto Loan Calculator to determine an early payoff
+Using the Auto Loan Calculator

-This calculator uses your original loan amount, length of the loan and interest rate to calculate your current monthly payments.
+- This calculator uses your original loan amount, length of the loan and interest rate to calculate your current monthly payments.
 From there, enter the number of months left on the loan, then enter how much extra you'd like to pay each month to see how much sooner you'd pay it off.

 You can adjust that figure using the slide bar to experiment with how varying the additional payment would affect how early you can pay off the loan and how much interest you'd save.
-Your result appear instantly at in the blue field at the top of the calculator and just below it at right as you adjust the extra payment figure.
+Your results appear instantly at in the blue field at the top of the calculator and just below it at right as you adjust the extra payment figure.

+Start by entering the number of months remaining on your car loan, than enter the full length of the loan, in months.
+If you want to see the effect of making extra payments over the entire length of the loan, just enter the full length of the loan in both places.
 Next, enter the amount of the loan and the interest rate.
 The calculator will immediately display your regular monthly payment for the loan in the place indicated.
 Next, enter any additional amount you'd like to pay each month.
 The number of months you'll shorten your loan by and your interest savings will appear at the top of the page.

-If you want to shorten your loan by a certain length of time and want to know how much extra you'd have to pay every month to do so, use the slider to adjust the additional monthly payment figure until the blue field at the top shows the length of time you want to shorten your loan by.
+If you want to shorten your loan by a certain length of time and want to know how much extra you'd have to pay every month to do so, use the slider to adjust the additional monthly payment figure until the blue field at the top shows the length of time you want to shorten your loan term by.